albertkso/python-api-challenge/README.md

 ## Outcome ##

-Completing the challenge took about 3.25 hours.
+Completing the challenge took about 3.5 hours.

 - importing data ~ 1.0 hours
 - results set filter ~ 0.75 hours
 - CSV generation ~ 1.0 hours
-- documentation and code refactor/cleanup ~ 0.50 hours
+- documentation, test, code refactor/cleanup ~ 0.75 hours

 Google was useful for helping solve some common coding problems for this challenge (for example how to implement a data migration in